500Please enter only a-z,A-Z,0-9,@!>$&-()',./

 #Before retirement age of 62, withdrawals from your DBS SRS Account at any time are subjected to a 5% penalty and 100% of the amount withdrawn will be taxable for that year.

 ^Upon retirement at age 62, you are allowed to spread out your withdrawals over 10 years.
 Only 50% of your withdrawals are subject to tax.
 Having lower or nominal income at retirement, you may end up paying little or no income tax.

 Deposit Insurance Scheme

 Singapore dollar deposits of non-bank depositors and monies and deposits denominated in Singapore dollars under the Supplementary Retirement Scheme are insured by the Singapore Deposit Insurance Corporation, for up to S$50,000 in aggregate per Scheme member by law.
-Monies and deposits denominated in Singapore dollars under the CPF Investment Scheme and CPF Minimum Sum Scheme are aggregated and separately insured up to S$50,000 for each depositor per Scheme member.
+Monies and deposits denominated in Singapore dollars under the CPF Investment Scheme and CPF Retirement Sum Scheme are aggregated and separately insured up to S$50,000 for each depositor per Scheme member.
 Foreign currency deposits, dual currency investments, structured deposits and other investment products are not insured.